Virtual Onboarding And The Future Of Employee Engagement

 Virtual Classes and Self-paced Learning

 Social and video-based learning are emerging to support the needs of business leaders who want faster ways to deploy learning to sales, service, and customers.
 Of all the training content formats, video tutorials are poised to have the biggest impact on training outcomes.
 Learning has become more decentralized and the need to offer more interactive and video-based training content continues to grow.
-When I started at Aragon, my manager spent lots of time training me on all aspects of my job, but she also empowered me to do self-learning myself.
-I could attend different virtual classes, video tutorials and other interactive content.
-This approach is highly individualized because it caters to your needs and you can proceed at your own speed.
-Training today is very much different from what it was 10 years ago.
-Now, you can learn whenever, wherever and however you want.
+Your new hires should be guided when it comes to learning, but should also be allowed to self-direct their knowledge building by choosing classes, sessions, or online conferences that speak to them and their job-related duties.

 The HR world is undergoing a dramatic shift in the midst of the global war for talent.
 The question of how to improve learning and employee engagement remains more relevant than ever.
-Looking back, the virtual onboarding process might have seemed intimidating to me at first.
-But, 3 months into it, I know exactly what I need to do to succeed in my job, and feel energized and engaged as a part of the team.
-This is thanks to the right mindset of my teammates and the investment in people technologies from the company itself.
-Enterprises need to assess how they manage employee engagement and learning then choose the right technologies to advance their capabilities.
+Virtual onboarding can seem daunting at first, but it will only become easier as we ease into the era dominated by remote work.
+Start brainstorming how you currently manage employee engagement and learning then choose the right technologies to advance their capabilities.